Creamy, cold weather magic

 - 2 cups vegetable broth or chicken broth

-- 1 cup half & half (I prefer this lactose-free version) or coconut milk (for Paleo and Whole30)
+- 1 cup half & half (or coconut milk for a dairy-free option)

 - ¾ tsp curry powder